Lumiwealth/lumibot/README.md

-The best backtesting and live algorithmic trading library in the world.
+Backtesting and trading for stocks, options, crypto, futures and more!

 # Documentation